pingcap/docs/security-compatibility-with-mysql.md

 TiDB supports multiple authentication methods.
 These methods can be specified on a per user basis using [`CREATE USER`](/sql-statements/sql-statement-create-user.md) and [`ALTER USER`](/sql-statements/sql-statement-create-user.md).
 These methods are compatible with the authentication methods of MySQL with the same names.

 You can use one of the following supported authentication methods in the table.
 To specify a default method that the server advertises when the client-server connection is being established, set the [`default_authentication_plugin`](/system-variables.md#default_authentication_plugin) variable.

-Support for TLS authentication is configured differently, for that see [Enable TLS between TiDB Clients and Servers](https://docs.pingcap.com/tidb/stable/enable-tls-between-clients-and-servers).
+The support for TLS authentication is configured differently.
+For detailed information, see [Enable TLS between TiDB Clients and Servers](/enable-tls-between-clients-and-servers.md).

 | Authentication Method    | Supported        |
 | :------------------------| :--------------- |